-Once a grant recommendation is received, The Minneapolis Foundation staff will perform due diligence to insure that the organization is a qualified charitable organization and that its status is current.
-For most organizations this process can be completed in a few days.
-For grant recommendations to unfamiliar organizations, The Minneapolis Foundation requires an affirmative response from the organization before issuing a check.
+GRANT ELIGIBILITY (continued) Funds may not be used to pay an individual for any purpose, including a scholarship or an expense reimbursement.
+If a donor advisor is concerned about a particular recommendation, the Minneapolis Foundation can pre-screen an organization for eligibility.
+If a grant recommendation cannot be processed, the Minneapolis Foundation will inform the advisor and explain the relevant limitation.
+PROCESSING GRANTS Once a grant recommendation is received, the Minneapolis Foundation's staff will perform due diligence to insure that the organization is a qualified charitable organization and that its status is current.
+For most grants this process can be completed in a few days.
+For grant recommendations to unfamiliar organizations, the Minneapolis Foundation requires an affirmative response from the organization before issuing a check.
 This process may take longer.

-- The final decision about a grant recommendation is The Minneapolis Foundation's; however, the Foundation usually finds advisor grant recommendations to be acceptable. - Once The Minneapolis Foundation approves the grant recommendation, a check will be issued for the grantee organization.
+The final decision about a grant recommendation is the Minneapolis Foundation's; however, the Foundation usually finds advisor grant recommendations to be acceptable.
+Once the Minneapolis Foundation approves the grant recommendation, a check will be issued to the grantee organization.
 The Minneapolis Foundation will not deliver grant checks to anyone other than the organization receiving the grant.
-Unless other arrangements have been made (e.g. anonymity requested), a letter accompanying the check will indicate that the contribution is from "The XYZ Fund of The Minneapolis Foundation" and that it has been given upon the recommendation of the named advisors.
-The recipient organization is encouraged to acknowledge the gift directly to the advisors, and to confirm that no benefits have been offered or provided to The Minneapolis Foundation or the advisors in exchange for the grant.
-If the recipient organization publishes a list of donors, it is asked to list the Fund. - Grant checks are generally issued within 5 to 10 business days.
+Unless other arrangements have been made (e.g., anonymity has been requested), a letter accompanying the check will indicate that the contribution is from "The XYZ Fund of the Minneapolis Foundation" and that it has been given upon the recommendation of the named advisors.
+The recipient organization is encouraged to acknowledge the gift directly to the donor advisors, and to confirm that no benefits have been offered or provided to the Minneapolis Foundation or the donor advisors in exchange for the grant.
+If the recipient organization publishes a list of donors, it is asked to list the Fund.
+Grant checks are generally issued within 5 to 10 business days.
+GRANT RESTRICTIONS & LIMITATIONS Grants from a Fund cannot be made to purchase benefit tickets or silent auction items, or to obtain preferential treatment from a grantee organization.
+Generally, Donor Advised Fund grants also cannot be used to satisfy all or a portion of a personal pledge.
+Donor advisors may, however, recommend that a grant be paid out over multiple years, subject to annual due diligence.
+The total amount of the multi-year grant is encumbered at the time the grant recommendation is approved.
+The encumbered amount continues to earn interest accordingly.
+Donor advisors are not required to recommend grants from their Fund.